RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 ```
 python3 build_ngd_database.py --full \
     --babel-db /path/to/babel.sqlite \
-    --pubmed-dir /path/to/pubmed
+    --pubmed-dir /path/to/pubmed \
+    --tier0-edges /path/to/tier0/edges.jsonl
 ```

-This will incrementally sync the PubMed mirror with `wget -r -N` (only downloading files newer than the local copy), parse every `.xml.gz` in `baseline/` and `updatefiles/`, then run the resolver.
-A full build on the recommended instance takes around 2-3 hours end-to-end.
+This will incrementally sync the PubMed mirror with `wget -r -N` (only downloading files newer than the local copy), parse every `.xml.gz` in `baseline/` and `updatefiles/`, run the resolver, and harvest tier 0 edge publications.
+End-to-end timing on a 24-vCPU machine: ~57 min with the PubMed mirror already in place; add 30-90 min for the wget sync.

 If your PubMed mirror is already up to date and you want to skip the network sync: